 EA Sports, 2K Games, and Konami are some of the world's largest sports game developers.
 Every year they’re tasked with the immense challenge of implementing new and unique features — all while under a strict time frame before the new season begins.

-Let’s dive into all the new features EA Sports will be showcasing soon in FIFA 20!
+Let’s dive into all the new features of FIFA 20!

 The official release date for FIFA 20 is September 27, 2019, BUT there are many ways for players to get an early crack at the game, such as through EA Access.
 Much like any EA title, if you’re a subscriber to EA Access, you get three days early access to the game.
 Also, if you pre-order the Champions or Ultimate Edition of FIFA 20, you will also get three days early access.